Aadesh Bandekar

 Aadesh Chandrakant Bandekar is a Marathi actor, TV host, and a Shiv Sena secretary and leader.
 He is known for hosting the Marathi game show Home Minister on Zee Marathi since 2004.
-He is the chairman of Shree Siddhivinayak Temple Trust and has a status of Minister of State Government of Maharashtra.
-He holds a Degree in M.A.
-Political Science from University of Mumbai (2020-22).
+He is the former chairman of Shree Siddhivinayak Temple Trust with a status of Minister of State Government of Maharashtra.
+He holds a degree in M.A. political science from University of Mumbai (2020–22).

 Career

 Entertainment

 Bandekar hosted the musical Antakshari show Tak Dhina Dhin on DD National.
 Bandekar is known for hosting the game show Home Minister on Zee Marathi since 2004.
 In the show, Aadesh Bandekar visits various homes and plays games with the house wives where the winner wins a Paithani saree.
 He is popular among the women of Maharashtra as Bhauji (lit.
 'Brother-in-law').
 In 2010, while he contested the State Assembly elections, the show was hosted by actor Jitendra Joshi.
 Bandekar resumed the show in 2011, after losing the elections.
 He has also hosted many other game shows like Hapta Band, WOW, DNA, Zing Zing Zingat and Divided.
 He has also done compering of award shows.

 Bandekar has worked in Marathi TV serials like Avaghachi Sansar and Avantika on Zee Marathi.
 He debuted in films opposite Mrinal Kulkarni in the film Vishwaas.

 Bandekar, under his banner "Soham Productions", is also the producer of the crime-based Marathi television show Lakshya that airs on STAR Pravah.